Messi's dream lives on as Argentina defeats Croatia to reach the World Cup final

 Livaković had shined in goal this tournament.
 But an unrelenting Argentina offense and some Croatian defensive lapses proved to be too much.

 The beautiful tandem of Messi and Álvarez had one more sparkling moment against Croatia.
-In the 69th minute, Messi had a moment of unbelievable ballhandling against Croatia defender Joško Gvardiol on the right side of the goal.
+In the 69th minute, Messi had a flash of unbelievable ballhandling against Croatia defender Joško Gvardiol on the right side of the goal.
 Messi then found Álvarez who powered it in for the 3-0 lead.
-Of Croatia's ten shots on goal, only two were on target.
+Of Croatia's twelve shots on goal, only two were on target.

 Argentina entered this match having lost only one of their last 41 international games (28 wins, 12 draws).
 While Croatia, runners-up in the 2018 tournament, had lost just one of their last 12 World Cup matches.